nakano15/giantsummon/README.md

 # Source Map

+Actions = Contains the scripts of actions companions can take in-game.
+The actions overrides their AI while they're active, so they can execute whatever action they need to do.

 Buffs = This is where the custom mod buffs are sent.

 Compatibility = Scripts for other mod compatibilities are sent here.

-Creatures = Guardian definitions their and sprites goes here.
+Companions = Companions base definitions and their sprites are contained here.
 This is unrelated to their npc.
+If you want to avoid spoilers, better not check this.
+And if you want to avoid major spoilers, avoid their scripts.
+Creatures folder is for TerraGuardians companions, while Terrarians is for Human companions.

-Extra = Only has Sardine's sprite for when inside the King Slime.
+Extra = Only has Sardine's sprite for when his recruit npc spawns inside the King Slime.

 GuardianNPC = This is where the npc definition of the guardians are placed.
 Their head sprite is necessary to see them in the world map.